gnosis/cow-subgraph/README.md

 If you have any suggestion about this work feel free to create a task or a pull request with your own changes to be considered.

 Mooooh!

+# TODO

+- normalize comments on schema " or #
+- Organize mapping structure added factory.ts to src root???
+Maybe rename or whatever
+- check for unused functions on helpers
+- check if tokens.ts helpers could be used for existing code
+- check temp fix on factory.ts. what's fixing?